Downloading institution Transactions directly to Quicken Classic (Mac)

 The cloud account they're talking about here isn't trying to move you to a cloud-based product.
 While Quicken does offer one - Quicken Simplifi - there's no way to migrate your Quicken desktop data to it.
 And if you don't turn on Cloud Sync it doesn't upload your Quicken accounts to the cloud at all AFAIK; I think without Cloud Sync it's primarily used for tracking bill pay and e-bills if you have any.
 I'm not sure how you managed to not have a cloud account for your Quicken file - when I create a new Quicken file it creates the corresponding cloud account automatically.

-As @Jon said, there is no movement from the desktop Quicken Classic to a could-based product.
+As @Jon said, there is no movement from the desktop Quicken Classic to a cloud-based product.
 They already have a separate cloud-based product: Quicken Simplifi.
 But Quicken Classic on the desktop is still going strong, and they continue to invest in developing new features, especially for Quicken Mac.

 Every Quicken Mac (or Windows) data file has an associated Quicken Cloud account; there's no way to avoid that.
 If you have Sync turned on, it will include a subset of your data and financial institution connectivity credentials.
 But if you have Sync turned off — as I do — there is still a Quicken Cloud account which has some identification information to relate the file to your Quicken ID for some functions which take place in the cloud, such as reporting an issue with Help > Report a Problem.
 Such a cloud account does not have any of your transactions or login credentials (unless you had at one point had Sync turned on).